 Brown Bag Lunch Series:

 Each semester the Department sponsors a brown bag lunch series at which speakers present their research and engage the audience in discussion about the topic.
 The topics vary, as do the disciplines of the speakers and the points of view they represent.
 These informal settings provide unique and wonderful opportunities to learn about the range of Women's and Gender Studies scholarship and to meet students and faculty with similar interests.
 Since these take place around the noon hour, we encourage people to bring their lunches, and we provide refreshments.

 "Takeover Thursdays" was an idea born out of the Women's and Gender Studies Department's fight to claim some ‘space'.
 These events are held at different off campus locations and offer a safe space to discuss feminist thought and activities.
-Students, both within and outside the program, have the opportunity to meet other WGS students and faculty in an informal setting.
+Students, both within and outside the department, have the opportunity to meet other WGS students and faculty in an informal setting.

 Advisory Board Meetings:

 The Women's and Gender Studies Advisory Board meetings are the equivalent of department meetings in traditional disciplines.
 However, in addition to having WGS faculty on the board, affiliated faculty from numerous departments are members, as are graduate and undergraduate student representatives.
 The regular monthly meetings are open to everyone.
 Topics that arise range from what courses to offer and what events to sponsor to how to continue growing the department and to invite participation in our governance and operation.
 Board members serve for two-year terms.
 Students board members serve for one year terms.
 You do not have to be a board member to attend.
 Everyone is welcome!!

 Behind on your papers?
 Need a day to write and work on them?
 Join us for a day of writing!
 Drop in anytime -bring your laptops, paper & pens, notepads, books- & enjoy an environment of idea sharing/writing.
 We'll provide coffee, tea & snacks all day.
 Faculty & students welcome!